 who do the primary maintenance and care of "our house," the Museum!

-Phil Dzielski, Board Member and Director of Media Resources
+-Phil Dzielski, Vice President and Director of Media Resources

 Please remember, the museum is ever changing, I love the quote,

 “History comes alive at our House.”
 Please come and bring the children.